Pain management: Cognitive behavioral therapy

-Cognitive behavioral therapy (CBT) helps patients with pain to understand the relationship between their pain, thoughts, emotions, and behaviors.
-A main goal in treatment is cognitive (thinking, reasoning or remembering) restructuring to encourage helpful thought patterns.
+Cognitive behavioral therapy (CBT) in the setting of pain management aims to aid individuals in understanding the relationship between their pain, thoughts, emotions, and behaviors.
+A main goal in treatment is cognitive—thinking, reasoning, and remembering—restructuring to encourage helpful thought patterns.
 This will target healthy activities such as regular exercise and pacing.
 Lifestyle changes are also trained to improve sleep patterns and to develop better coping skills for pain and other stressors using various techniques (e.g., relaxation, diaphragmatic breathing, and even biofeedback).

 Studies have demonstrated the usefulness of cognitive behavioral therapy in the management of chronic low back pain, producing significant decreases in physical and psychosocial disability.
 CBT is significantly more effective than standard care in treatment of people with body-wide pain, like fibromyalgia.
 Evidence for the usefulness of CBT in the management of adult chronic pain is generally poorly understood, due partly to the proliferation of techniques of doubtful quality, and the poor quality of reporting in clinical trials.
-The crucial content of individual interventions has not been isolated and the important contextual elements, such as therapist training and development of treatment manuals, have not been determined.
+The crucial content of individual interventions has not been isolated, and the important contextual elements, such as therapist training and development of treatment manuals, have not been determined.
 The widely varying nature of the resulting data makes useful systematic review and meta-analysis within the field very difficult.

 In 2020, a systematic review of randomized controlled trials (RCTs) evaluated the clinical effectiveness of psychological therapies for the management of adult chronic pain (excluding headaches).
-There is no evidence that behaviour therapy (BT) is effective for reducing this type of pain, however BT may be useful for improving a persons mood immediately after treatment.
-This improvement appears to be small, and is short term in duration.
+There is no evidence that behaviour therapy (BT) is effective for reducing this type of pain; however, BT may be useful for improving a person's mood immediately after treatment.
+This improvement appears to be small and is short-term in duration.
 CBT may have a small positive short-term effect on pain immediately following treatment.
 CBT may also have a small effect on reducing disability and potential catastrophizing that may be associated with adult chronic pain.
 These benefits do not appear to last very long following the therapy.
-CBT may contribute towards improving the mood of an adult who experiences chronic pain, which could possibility be maintained for longer periods of time.
+CBT may contribute towards improving the mood of an adult who experiences chronic pain, which could possibility be maintained for more extended periods of time.

 For children and adolescents, a review of RCTs evaluating the effectiveness of psychological therapy for the management of chronic and recurrent pain found that psychological treatments are effective in reducing pain when people under 18 years old have headaches.
 This beneficial effect may be maintained for at least three months following the therapy.
-Psychological treatments may also improve pain control for children or adolescents who experience pain not related to headaches.
-It is not known if psychological therapy improves a child or adolescents mood and the potential for disability related to their chronic pain.
+Psychological treatments may also improve pain control for children or adolescents who experience pain unrelated to headaches.
+It is not known if psychological therapy improves a child's or an adolescent's mood and the potential for disability related to their chronic pain.